jackcooperusesvim/andre-fontenele.dev/content/resume.md

 The Co-op database is a project I started working on with the goal of replacing the nightmare of an Excel sheet my local co-op was using to keep track of students, families, classes, teachers, registrations, payments, and more.

-This project was also my first introduction to web development, and I've learned a lot over the it's many re-writes.
+This project was also my first introduction to web development, and I’ve learned a lot over the many rewrites this project has undergone.
 My most recent version (shown below), includes a hand-rolled authentication and primitive authorization system.
-I used constant-time hash-checking, and were proper hashing and salting.
+I used constant-time hash-checking, and proper hashing and salting.
 I also implemented protections against CSRF (form-implemented), XSS, SQL-injection, and brute-force attacks.
 You only see the Classes table here, but I also designed a database schema for the other parts.

 {{< youtube mwbyCCorNGU >}}

 ### Tic-tac-toe AI
 This is a fun project I like to build to learn the basic syntax of a new language.
 It's a simple search algorithm (minimax) that can be used to play simple games.

-I also have a similar project which plays mancala with a more advanced version this algorithm.
+I also have a similar project which plays mancala with a more advanced version of this algorithm.
 That one is written in Rust and also has the added difficulty of being a multithreaded incomplete search, requiring depth-limiting game tree calculations.

 {{< youtube Rx5F_YPo7N0 >}}

 ### POSIX HTTP Server (WIP)
-The goal of this project is to build a basic multithreaded HTTP server in C using just POSIX (techncially glibc) functionality.
+The goal of this project is to build a basic multithreaded HTTP server in C using just POSIX (technically glibc) functionality.
 To non-technical people this will sound no different from any other website, but developers know that the self-inflicted handicap of using only POSIX C is a huge deal.
-It requires re-implementation some key functionality (the HTTP protocol) that developers use to facilitate web communcation in their code.
+It requires re-implementing a key abstraction (the HTTP protocol) that developers use to facilitate web communication in their code.

 After this project is working (at least with basic MIME types), I plan on building a simple and lightweight key-value store in C, which can then be used in combination with the server to create a full-stack app in Pure POSIX C/C++ (and DataStar/JS).